After you apply – Planning disputes

 6 Pay your hearing fee

-We contact you in writing to tell you if you need to pay hearing fees.
-You must pay before the hearing.
-If you don’t, your hearing will be postponed (adjourned).
+You must pay your total hearing fees upfront before your hearing.
+If you don’t, your hearing may be postponed (adjourned).

 7 On the day